 All resident students are required to purchase a meal plan.
 The cost of the meal plans is established each spring, and students are notified in the summer.
 Students living off-campus are also welcome to purchase a meal plan, use the Phoenix Card (a debit card for use in dining halls, the Campus Shop and select off-campus locations) or purchase individual meals in any of the campus dining locations.
-The meal portion of the student's meal plan will roll over from semester to semester.
-This means that meals will roll over from fall to winter and winter to spring within the academic year.
+The meal portion of the student's meal plan will roll over from se-